God in Jainism

 In Jainism, godliness is said to be the inherent quality of every soul.
 This quality, however, is subdued by the soul's association with karmic matter.
-All souls who have achieved the natural state of infinite bliss, infinite knowledge (kevala jnana), infinite power and infinite perception are regarded as God in Jainism.
-Jainism rejects the idea of a creator deity responsible for the manifestation, creation, or maintenance of this universe but rather have souls called devas and devis who have reached heaven for their merits and deeds, who influence the universe for a fixed time until they themselves get reincarnated to achieve and continue the cycle of enlightenment.
-According to Jain doctrine, the universe and its constituents (soul, matter, space, time, and principles of motion) have always existed.
-All the constituents and actions are governed by universal natural laws and perfect soul, an immaterial entity cannot create or affect a material entity like the universe.
+All souls who have achieved the natural state of unlimited bliss, unlimited knowledge (kevala jnana), unlimited power and unlimited perception are regarded as God in Jainism.
+Jainism rejects the idea of a creator deity responsible for this universe's manifestation, creation, or maintenance.
+Instead, souls (in this case, devis or devas) who have reached Heaven for their merits and deeds influence the Universe for a fixed period until they undergo reincarnation and continue the cycle of enlightenment.
+According to Jain doctrine, the universe and its constituents (namely, soul, matter, space, time, and principles of motion) have always existed.
+All constituents and actions are governed by universal natural laws and a "perfect soul" (an immaterial entity that cannot create or affect a material entity like the universe).

 Definition

-From the essential perspective, the soul of every living organism is perfect in every way, is independent of any actions of the organism, and is considered God or to have godliness.
-But the epithet of God is given to the soul in whom its properties manifest in accordance with its inherent nature.
+From the essential perspective, the soul of every living organism is perfect in every way, is independent of any actions of the organism, and is considered God or to have godliness; the epithet of God is given to the soul whose properties manifest in accordance with its inherent nature.
 There are countably infinite souls in the universe.

 According to Ratnakaranda śrāvakācāra (a major Jain text):